 We are sure that your trip to Paris will be a memorable one.
 But life is not predictable and in case something does not go according to plans a good travel insurance is worth the investment.

-Unfortunately things may go wrong also when you are traveling and having the best time of your life.
-Sometimes it may be a missed connection flight.
+Unfortunately, things may go wrong also when you are traveling and you are having the best time of your life.
+Sometimes it may be a missed connection flight on a layover in Paris or somewhere else.
 Sometimes it can be a broken arm or many things at the same time.
 Contrary to widespread belief, health care in France is not free and you will be presented with a bill (une p’tite facture . .) at the end of your treatment, which you’ll be expected to pay before you leave.
 The cost of covering these expenses can be high, maybe hundreds or thousands of euros, which you may not have at that moment.
 How willing are you to take risks?

 WHAT IS A TRAVEL INSURANCE